Best Graphic Design Tools for Marketing Teams 2026: Tested & Ranked

 - Solo freelancer on a budget → Canva Pro or Snappa Pro

-- Small marketing team (2-10 people) → Canva Teams, potentially paired with Placeit for mockups
+- Small marketing team (2-10 people) → Canva Teams, potentially with Placeit for mockups

 - Data and content-heavy team → Visme + Piktochart combo